Gianni Bellocchi: Multiple-metric aggregation

 where x_{i} is an input variable, y_{i} is an output variable and B_{i} is a conclusion (or expert weight).
 The value of each conjunction (... and ...) is the minimum of the quantified fuzzy groups, which are obtained from complementary S-shaped distribution curves.

-The output fuzzy sets for all the rules are then aggregated into a single fuzzy set.
+The output fuzzy sets for all the rules is then aggregated into a single fuzzy set.
 This group encompasses a range of output values, and is de-fuzzified in order to resolve a single crisp output value from the group (i.e. a value between 0 and 1).
 This approach uses the centroid method to obtain the representative non-fuzzy value for the output, as commonly adopted in the Sugeno-type systems.
 The expert reasoning runs as follows: if all input variables are F, the value of the module is 0 (good response according to all metrics used); if all indices are U, the value of the module is 1 (bad response according to all inputs used), while all the other combinations assume intermediate values.
 Limits F and U may come from experience, may be extracted from literature, or may be set by law.
-The weights can be chosen based on the analyst own experience in handling each input.
+The weights can be chosen based on the analyst's own experience in handling each input.